Recent Advocacy Initiatives

 • APPrO continues to participate in regulatory proceedings including Ontario Energy Board and IESO market operations, development and rules forums and other processes which impact its members’ business.
 For example:

-- APPrO has been an active participant in the IESO’s Market Renewal Project including numerous submissions to on the Single Schedule Market, Day Ahead Market, Incremental Capacity Auction and an Enhanced Real-Time Unit Commitment as well as on enhanced decision-making processes regarding market rules and market manual amendments.
-APPrO is a member of the Market Renewal Working Group, the steering committee for the Market Renewal Project
+o APPrO has been an active participant in the IESO’s Market Renewal Project including numerous submissions to on the Single Schedule Market, Day Ahead Market, Enhanced Real-Time Unit Commitment and Incremental Capacity Auction as well as on enhanced decision-making processes regarding market rules and market manual amendments.
+APPrO is a member of the Market Design Advisory Group, the successor to the Market Renewal Working Group.

 o APPrO represent Ontario generators on the IESO’s Stakeholder Advisory Committee (SAC) and works closely with generator representatives on the Technical Panel (TP);

 o TransCanada Pipelines (TC Energy) rate development proposals such as the current Post 2020 settlement discussions, and related regulatory proceedings, where they are of concern to generators;

-- IESO 2017 Expenditure and Revenue Requirement Application;
+o IESO 2020 Expenditure and Revenue Requirement Application;

-· APPrO has been actively engaged in formal and informal consultations on rate design and revenue decoupling with the OEB, generators, LDCs, and other stakeholders.
+• APPrO has been actively engaged in formal and informal consultations on rate design and revenue decoupling with the OEB, generators, LDCs, and other stakeholders.
 APPrO made a significant submission on Commercial Industrial Rate Design (EB-2015-0043) on April 12 2019.

-· APPrO continues to advocate policy and regulatory initiatives that would make distributed generation more widely feasible in Ontario, monitoring rules and regulations as they are developed for their potential impact on DERs with an emphasis on distributed generation.
+• APPrO continues to advocate policy and regulatory initiatives that would alleviate regulatory and institutional barriers for distributed generation in Ontario, monitoring rules and regulations as they are developed for their potential impact on DERs with an emphasis on distributed generation.